ETCLabs/RDMnet/docs/getting_started/using_controller.md

 ## Initialization and Destruction

-The controller init and deinit functions should be called once each at application startup and shutdown time.
+The core RDMnet init and deinit functions should be called once each at application startup and shutdown time.
 These functions interface with the EtcPal \ref etcpal_log API to configure what happens when the library logs messages.
 Optionally pass an EtcPalLogParams structure to use this functionality.
 This structure can be shared across different ETC library modules.

-The init function has the side-effect of initializing the core RDMnet library, which by default starts a background thread for handling periodic RDMnet functionality and receiving data (this behavior can be overridden at compile-time if an app wants more control over its threading, see
+The init function by default starts a background thread for handling periodic RDMnet functionality and receiving data.
-#RDMNET_USE_TICK_THREAD and rdmnet_core_tick()).
 The deinit function joins this thread.

 <!-- CODE_BLOCK_START -->
 ```c